NickiMash17/CSharpLearning-Journey/README.md

 ### 🙏 Acknowledgments

-- Built with ❤️ for the C# community
+- Created with ❤️ by **Nicolette Mashaba**
-- Inspired by modern interactive learning platforms
+- Built for the C# learning community
-- Designed for developers, by developers
+- Inspired by interactive coding education

 ---